 The current-law Section 163(j) interest limitation broadly applies to the ‘business interest’ of any taxpayer (regardless of form) and regardless of whether the taxpayer is part of an ‘inbound’ group or an ‘outbound’ group.
-That is, unlike prior-law Section 163(j), new Section 163(j) applies regardless of whether the interest payment is made to a foreign person or a US person, and regardless of whether such person is related or unrelated to the taxpayer.
-ATI is roughly equivalent to earnings before interest, taxes, depreciation, and amortisation (EBITDA) (similar to prior-law Section 163(j)) for tax years beginning before 1 January 2022.
-For tax years beginning on or after that date, ATI would be roughly equivalent to earnings before interest and taxes (EBIT).
+That is, unlike prior-law Section 163(j), current-law Section 163(j) applies regardless of whether the interest payment is made to a foreign person or a US person, and regardless of whether the person is related or unrelated to the taxpayer.
+ATI is roughly equivalent to earnings before interest, taxes, depreciation, and amortisation (EBITDA) for tax years that began before 1 January 2022.
+For tax years beginning on or after that date, ATI is roughly equivalent to earnings before interest and taxes (EBIT).

 Disallowed business interest expense can be carried forward indefinitely.